SplatMesh: Interactive 3D Segmentation and Editing Using Mesh-Based Gaussian Splatting: Experiments

 \paragraph{Interactive Geometry Editing.} In this section, we demonstrate the effectiveness of our method in interactive 3D geometry editing.
 As illustrated in Figure~\ref{fig:interative editing} (specifically in the first row), our approach enables users to manipulate an object within a view interactively.
 This manipulation directly alters the corresponding 3D mesh, leading to coherent and synchronized changes across different viewpoints.
 This experiment highlights our algorithm's capability not only in generating realistic and visually appealing views but also in maintaining the consistency of the reconstructed mesh during dynamic geometry modifications.
 Such interactive editing underscores the practical utility of our method in applications requiring real-time 3D scene manipulation and visualization.

 \paragraph{Interactive Appearance Editing.} We further demonstrate the capabilities of our method in interactive surface editing.
 Our approach enables users to modify an object's surface within a view.
-For instance, as a part of our experiment, we alter the object's surface by adding the text ``CVPR" in one viewpoint, as illustrated in Figure~\ref{fig:interative editing} (in the second row).
+For example, in one of our experiments, we modify the object's surface by coloring half of the mesh yellow, as shown in the second row of Figure~\ref{fig:interative editing}.
 This modification is reflected in the corresponding mesh, leading to changes in the reconstructed views from new perspectives.
 The experiment showcases how our algorithm facilitates not only the modification of the mesh's appearance but also ensures that these changes are consistently translated across different views.
 The result is visually compelling and customized outputs, illustrating the practical utility of our method in applications that require detailed and personalized surface editing.